awsdocs/amazon-ec2-user-guide/doc_source/ri-market-concepts-buying.md

 + [New\-EC2ReservedInstance](https://docs.aws.amazon.com/powershell/latest/reference/items/New-EC2ReservedInstance.html)
 + [Get\-EC2ReservedInstance](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-EC2ReservedInstance.html)

 If you already have a running instance that matches the specifications of the Reserved Instance, the billing benefit is immediately applied\.
 You do not have to restart your instances\.
 If you do not have a suitable running instance, launch an instance and ensure that you match the same criteria that you specified for your Reserved Instance\.
-For more information, see [Using Your Reserved Instances](#reserved-instances-process)\.
+For more information, see [Using your Reserved Instances](#reserved-instances-process)\.

-For examples of how Reserved Instances are applied to your running instances, see [How Reserved Instances Are Applied](apply_ri.md)\.
+For examples of how Reserved Instances are applied to your running instances, see [How Reserved Instances are applied](apply_ri.md)\.

-## Viewing Your Reserved Instances<a name="view-reserved-instances"></a>
+## Viewing your Reserved Instances<a name="view-reserved-instances"></a>

 You can view the Reserved Instances you've purchased using the Amazon EC2 console, or a command line tool\.